-However, maybe David Williams does believe in it.
+However, maybe David Williams does.

 After Wüster's post in January 2001 stating that Hoser hadn't stolen naming rights to Pailsus rossignollii, Williams put out a series of messages stating that he was working on another species of "Pseudechis" from New Guinea.